Greeting: Spoken greeting

 A spoken greeting or verbal greeting is a customary or ritualised word or phrase used to introduce oneself or to greet someone.
 Greeting habits are highly culture- and situation-specific and may change within a culture depending on social status.

+As with gestures, some languages and cultures use the same word as both greeting and farewell.
+Examples of colexified greetings are "Good day" in English, "Drud" in Persian, "Sat Shri Akaal" in Punjabi, "As-salamu alaykum" in Arabic, "Aloha" in Hawaiian, "Shalom" in Hebrew, "Namaste" in Hindi, "Ayubowan" in Sri Lanka, "Sawatdi" in Thai and "Ciao" in Italian.

 In English, some common verbal greetings are: